swails/vim-setup/README.md

 git clone https://github.com/scrooloose/nerdtree.git
 ```

-The vimrc file here automatically turns on the file browser in a split to the
+The vimrc file here allows the control sequence Ctrl-n to create a split to the
-left of the screen, and allows the control sequence Ctrl-n to turn the file
-browser split on and off.
+left with a file browser (or turn it off if it's already on).

 An alternative package (that *only* shows the file buffers, not the whole
 filesystem) is Mini Buffer explorer, which I used before discovering NERDTree.